danielpquinn/danielpquinn.github.io/data/index.md

     <div class="row">
       <div class="col-md-12">
         <p class="lead">
           Motivated and reliable JavaScript developer with a passion for understanding web technology and using it to implement polished user experiences on desktop and mobile platforms.
 Capable of writing server-side applications in Node.js.
-When I'm not writing code I enjoy skateboarding and hanging out with my Dachshund Monty.
+When I'm not writing code I enjoy skateboarding and hanging out with my dachshund Monty.
         </p>
       </div>
     </div>